wso2/docs-open-banking/en/docs/develop/gateway-error-handling.md

 ```

 The class mediators can handle the errors thrown only by the API Manager.
 The errors that the executors throw,
-do not go through class mediators.
+do not go through the class mediators.